redis/NRedisStack/README.md

 ### Starting Redis

-Before writing any code you'll need a Redis instance with the appropriate Redis modules!
+Before writing any code, you'll need a Redis instance with the appropriate Redis modules.
 The quickest way to get this is with Docker:

 ```sh
 docker run -p 6379:6379 --name redis-stack redis/redis-stack:latest
 ```

-This launches the [redis-stack](https://redis.io/docs/stack/) an extension of Redis that adds all manner of modern data structures to Redis.
-You'll also notice that if you open up http://localhost:8001 you'll have access to the redis-insight GUI, a GUI you can use to visualize and work with your data in Redis.
+This launches [Redis Stack](https://redis.io/docs/stack/), an extension of Redis that adds modern data structures to Redis.

 Now, you need to connect to Redis, exactly the same way you do it in [StackExchange.Redis](https://github.com/StackExchange/StackExchange.Redis):
 ```csharp